-The MUTCD establishes nine warrants or criteria to evaluate a location for the installation (or retention) of a traffic signal; however, satisfaction of a warrant in and of itself does not necessarily indicate that the installation of a traffic signal is the best traffic control solution.
+The Manual on Uniform Traffic Devices (MUTCD) establishes nine warrants or criteria to evaluate a location for the installation (or retention) of a traffic signal; however, satisfaction of a warrant in and of itself does not necessarily indicate that the installation of a traffic signal is the best traffic control solution.
 An engineering evaluation of the location in question should indicate that the establishment of traffic signal control will improve the overall safety and/or operation of the intersection.
 As such, nine warrants used to evaluate an intersection for traffic signal control as presented in the MUTCD.
 Each of the nine traffic signal warrants were evaluated for the subject intersection under following conditions:

-- Design Speed: >40 mph - Traffic Volumes: 2020 Existing, 2027 Build, and 2027 Ultimate Build - Geometry: - Washington Street Eastbound: one shared through/right-turn travel lane - Washington Street Westbound: one left-turn lane and one through travel lane - Hopping Brook Road: one left-turn lane, one right-turn lane
+- Design Speed: >40 mph - Traffic Volumes: 2020 Existing, 2027 Build, and 2027 Ultimate Build - Geometry: - Washington Street eastbound: one shared through/right-turn travel lane - Washington Street westbound: one left-turn lane and one through travel lane